AdaSupport/docs/api/metavariables.md

 1. Set Meta Variable "expiry settings" on all chatter instances by making a PATCH request to `/chatters/<chatter-token>/set_expiry`.

 	This step is responsible for setting a list of Meta Variables that need to be deleted, in addition to setting an expiry time.
-(The expiry time is used by Ada's nightly task to handle cases where Meta Variables are not properly deleted).
+(The expiry time is used by Ada's nightly deletion task to handle cases where Meta Variables are not properly deleted).

 	See [Setting and removing variable_expiry_settings](#2-Setting-and-removing-variable-expiry-settings).